rsmuc/health_monitoring_plugins/health_monitoring_plugins/check_snmp_large_storage/README.md

 ---

 Check the used / free disk space of a device via SNMP (using the HOST-RESOURCES-MIB hrStorageSize).
-There are already script doing that like http://nagios.manubulon.com/snmp_storage.html .
-But these check script have a big problem with large storage systems.
+There are already scripts doing that e.g. http://nagios.manubulon.com/snmp_storage.html .
+But these check scripts do have problems with large storage systems.

 In our case we want to monitor a Microsoft Windows Server 2012 R2 with an 10 TB partition and one Server with an 25 TB partition.
-The problem all scripts have, that the SNMP counter hrStorageSize is a 32 Bits
+The problem all scripts have, that the SNMP counter hrStorageSize is a 32 Bit
 Integer counter.
-If you have a storage that is larger then 8 TB you will have the issue, that the conuter overruns and will return a negative integer value.
+If you have a storage that is larger then 8 TB (depending on the hrStorageAllocationUnits) you will have the issue, that the conuter overruns and will return a negative integer value.

 This script will handle the negative integer values and will calculate the proper size.
 That will only work if the counter overruns once.

-The plugin requires pynag (https://github.com/pynag/pynag) and python-netsnmp.

 ### Calculation example
 ```